Lesson Plan - Get It!

 - What was the main theme of their art?

-As you saw in the video, the Mississippian people were the ancestors of the more well-known tribes of the Southeast.
-We will look at each of these nations, often called the Five Civilized Tribes because many adopted Christianity and European customs.
+The Mississippian people were the ancestors of the more well-known tribes of the Southeast.
+They were often called the Five Civilized Tribes because many adopted Christianity and European customs.

 These tribes all spoke similar languages called Muskogean.
-Listen to The Sound of the Creek / Muskogee language (Numbers, Phrases & Vocabulary) from I Love Languages!:
+Listen to the video below.

 The Cherokee Nation settled in the Appalachian Mountains.
-As you watch the following video to learn about these native people, listen for the answers to these questions:
+As you watch the next video to learn about these native people, listen for the answers to these questions.

 - What was the Cherokee's tie to the land?

 - Who had control of the corn crop?